www-codeblock-io/Sovereign/README.md

 ---
 # Configure desktop
-## Build Bitcoin Core & Electrs Desktop icons
+## Build Bitcoin Core desktop icon
-Build a launchable Desktop icon called ```Bitcoin``` that when clicked will launch Bitcoin Core and Electrs, ready for you to then open the wallet of your choice.
+Build a launchable Desktop icon called ```Bitcoin``` that when clicked will launch Bitcoin Core and Electrs, ready for you to then open the bitcoin wallet of your choice.
 1. First we need to create an executable bash script, we'll call it ```node.sh```
    ```bash copy
    nano node.sh